 Rat River Wildlife Area is located in Winnebago County, two miles north of Winchester.
 The state manages and owns approximately 4,000 acres.

-Find Rat River Wildlife Area north of HWYs 150 and 110 between Winchester and Zittau.
-Parking areas can be found on North Loop Road, County Highway M, Hillcrest Road, and Shady Lane.
+Find Rat River Wildlife Area north of Highways II and 110 between Winchester and Zittau.
+Parking areas can be found on North Loop Road, County Highway M, Hillcrest Road and Shady Lane.

 The Rat River WA is managed to provide opportunities for public hunting, fishing, trapping and other outdoor recreation while protecting the qualities of the unique native communities and associated species found on the property.
 Current management objectives in wetland areas include maintaining the bottomland hardwood and swamp hardwood type and maintaining or restoring sedge meadow, emergent marsh and shrub-carr.
 Upland management objectives include maintaining and improving the grassland type on all sites and expanding grasslands where feasible by utilizing native grass and forbs.
 Where feasible, populations of invasive species are controlled or eliminated by cutting, pulling, burning, herbicide treatment and/or bio-control.

 The Lower Wolf River Bottomlands Natural Resources Area master plan was completed in 2012 and guides the long term management of this property.
 Progress toward achieving the goals of the master plan are tracked through annual monitoring reports.